What is HIV?

 You can reduce your risk of getting HIV by:

-- PrEP: Pre-exposure prophylaxis is medicine taken by HIV-negative people to prevent HIV infection
+- PrEP: Pre-exposure prophylaxis is a periodic or long-acting medication taken by HIV-negative people to prevent infection.

-- Avoiding sharing needles: Never share needles, syringes, or other injection equipment
+- Not sharing needles: Never share needles, syringes, or other injection equipment.